Expert Reviews – Murchison Falls NP

 I don’t recall who it was that described Murchison Falls as the most spectacular thing to happen to the world’s longest river en route from Lake Victoria to the Mediterranean, but I’d have to agree with them.
 This truly spectacular waterfall sees the Nile funnelled explosively through a narrow cleft in the rift escarpment to form a plume of foaming white water so loud you can barely hear yourself think.

 Mind you, the launch trip from the park headquarters at Paraa to the base of the waterfall is pretty spectacular in its own right: giant crocodiles lurk menacingly from the sandbars, hippos grunt away in the shallows, and more often than not you’ll see a few elephants or buffalos come down to drink.
-I’ve had mixed luck with game drives through the undulating borassus grassland north of the river, but buffalo, Jackson’s hartebeest, oribi, Uganda kob, and the localised Rothschild’s giraffe and the unusual patas monkey are more-or-less certain, and more often than not I’ve seen lion and elephant.
+I’ve had mixed luck with game drives through the undulating borassus grassland north of the river, but buffalo, Jackson’s hartebeest, oribi, Uganda kob, the localised Rothschild’s giraffe and the unusual patas monkey are more or less certain, and more often than not I’ve seen lion and elephant.

 Like most Ugandan parks, Murchison Falls is a wonderful bird destination, with pride of place going to the oddball shoebill, a large and eagerly sought slate-grey papyrus dweller that I’ve seen perhaps a dozen times along the Nile here.
 The far south of the greater Murchison Falls Conservation Area now incorporates a reliable chimpanzee-tracking site in Budongo Forest, which also hosts several unusual forest birds including East Africa’s only population of Puvel’s illadopsis (quite easily located by call).

-The latest development in Murchison Falls is the opening of the remote Kisangani Sector as a low-volume tourist area used mainly by the brand new Papa’s Camp.
+The latest development in Murchison Falls is the opening of the remote Kisangani Sector as a low-volume tourist area used mainly by the brand-new Papa’s Camp.
 I was privileged to spend a couple of nights in this wonderful wilderness area in November 2023, and was blown away by the remote location and beautiful landscape, which runs south from a forested stretch of the Nile upstream of the main waterfall.
-Here, we saw large herds of giraffe, buffalo, kob and elephant, along with a lioness up a tree - something I've never before seen over a dozen or so previous visits to Murchison Falls NP.
+Here, we saw large herds of giraffe, buffalo, kob and elephant, along with a lioness up a tree – something I've never before seen over a dozen or so previous visits to Murchison Falls NP.

 Expert